JayHong99/jayhong99/README.md

 ### Machine Learning Engineer (wants to be /cough /)
 - Major in "Bigdata Analysis Business Statistics" and "Social Media Analytics"
+- worked at "DACON" as Data Scientist (www.dacon.io)

 ### Current Interest
 - NLP